 We're Committed to Measuring Results.

 The Partner Community Initiative was created for communities that either a) don’t yet qualify to become a Fellow but have the strong potential to become one or b) request our support for assessments and recommendations around specific life-saving projects.
-This initiative comes at a cost.
 Learn more here about how the Partner Community Initiative works and please contact us if interested.

 CITY AND MEDICAL ASSESSMENTS